INFO490/assignments/hw5/hw5.markdown

 Note that all strings in this problem will be unicode strings (Python type `unicode`).
 Since parsing the HTML source gives us unicode strings, it is easier to make everything unicode including the dictionary keys.

-Study the examples in the template.
+Study the examples in the docstring.
 When you use one of the elements in the `self.field` attribute as a dictionary key, you should get the corresponding column in the table.
 (I hope this is intuitive and makes sense.)

 #### Submission Instructions